Liubomyr Ortynskyi: Life

 Ortynskyi was born on 7 June 1919 in the village of Mykhailevychi, which is today located in the Drohobych urban hromada of Ukraine's Lviv Oblast.

 He finished his schooling in the city of Stryi and continued his studied in the department of journalism at Warsaw University.

 He was a member of the Organization of Ukrainian Nationalists.
 He served as a delegate to a secret student congress in Lviv in March 1939, for which he was arrested by the Polish authorities.
 He was released at the beginning of World War II.

 Starting in January 1941, he studied at the department of law and political science at Vienna University.

 He served as an organizer in the OUN-B, Stepan Bandera's faction of the Organization of Ukrainian Nationalists, and was an active participant in the formation of the Ukrainian Nationalist Militias.

 He served as a sergeant and the commander of a platoon in the Roland Battalion, and was later the commander of a platoon in the 201st Schutzmannschaft Battalion.
 According to Ukrainian historian Roman Ponomarenko, after the disbandment of the 201st Battalion, Ortynski was among a group of fifteen of the battalion's officers who did not follow Roman Shukhevych into the underground Ukrainian Insurgent Army but instead went on to form part of the officer corps of the 14th SS Division Galicia.

 According to Ukrainian history Andrii Bolianovskyi, in June 1944, Ortynskyi was commander of the 2nd Company (sotnia), 1st Battalion (kurin) of the division's 29th Waffen-Grenadier Regiment.
 He was wounded in July 1944 during the battle of Brody.

 In May 1945, he was taken prisoner by American forces, and was released in 1947.
-He earned a doctorate in political science from the University of Munich.
+He earned a doctorate in political science from the Ludwig-Maximilians-Universität München.

 In 1952, he became the head of the Brotherhood of Former Soldiers of the 1st Ukrainian Division.
 Between 1952 and 1956 he was the editor-in-chief of the brotherhood's news publication.
-In 1955 he became an editor of the newspaper Svoboda, and served as its representative in Germany in 1956.
+In 1955, he became an editor of the newspaper Svoboda, and served as its representative in Germany in 1956.

 Later in 1956, he moved to the United States and worked as a correspondent for Svoboda covering the United Nations in New York City.
 He was an overseas member of the Ukrainian Supreme Liberation Council and а secretary at the "Prologue" publishing house.

 He died on 22 July 1961 in Hunter, New York.